 - if you were ill and had no one to make a claim on your behalf

 For Pension Credit age customers, no good cause is required.
-It should be noted the maximum period that we are able to backdate a claim is three months.
+The maximum period that we are able to backdate a claim is three months.

 We will write to you telling you what the decision is.
 If the decision is taken that you have not shown good cause and we are unable to backdate your claim, the reasons for this will be explained in our letter.
-You have a right of Appeal Against this Decision.
+You have a right to appeal against this decision.